DecisionsDev/policy-corpus/benchmark_your_policy_automation_docs/system_prompt.md

    This class provides a template for implementing various policies that need to test eligibility based on certain criteria.
-Any subclass must implement the `test_eligibility` method and cover the newly generated policy with meaningful unittests.
+Any subclass must implement the `test_eligibility` method
    """

    @abstractmethod